Shourai/til/shell/mount-as-user.md

-# Mount an external harddrive as local user.
+# Mount an external harddrive as local user

 An example of mounting `sdb1` as user with id 1000: